starkpl/service-bus-dotnet-messaging-performance/ThroughputTest/README.md

 The goal of this experiment was to demonstrate Service Bus implicit message batching mechanism.
 In order to do this, the benchmark was run with two different configurations - with no SDK sender pooling (Incoming Requests < Incoming Messages due to batching) and with a pool of 1.000 SDK senders (Incoming Requests = Incoming Messages).

+Afterwards the first test was retried, but with disabled [batching store access](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-performance-improvements?tabs=net-standard-sdk-2#batching-store-access) on the server side, to see if this mechanism is responsible for the observed batching, but the results were the same - the batching still occurs.

 ## Testing environment

 - Tests were being run from a Mac OS machine outside of Azure infrastructure (however similar results were observed from Linux AKS nodes inside Azure network).
 - The target Service Bus namespace was a Premium tier with 1 Messaging Unit.
-- The target entity was a single topic with no subscriptions and default configuration (created using Azure Portal).
+- The target entity was a single topic with no subscriptions (created by the benchmark tool on the startup).

 ## Test Results